paulkarpenko/us-code-ui/uscode/title-20-education/chapter-044-career-and-technical-education.md

 ### Statutory Notes

-#### Amendment of Subsection (c)(13)
-Pub.
-L. 113–128, title V, §§ 506, 512(e)(4), July 22, 2014, 128 Stat.
-1703, 1707, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (c)(13) of this section is amended by striking “such as through referral to the system established under [section 2841 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2841&num=0&edition=prelim)” and inserting “such as through referral to the system established under [section 3151 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3151&num=0&edition=prelim)”.
-See 2014 Amendment note below.

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (b)(3)(E), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
 27, as amended.
 Title II of the Act is classified generally to subchapter II (§ 6601 et seq.) of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 The Higher Education Act of 1965, referred to in subsec. (b)(3)(E), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219, as amended.
 Title II of the Act is classified generally to subchapter II (§ 1021 et seq.) of chapter 28 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.

 The Adult Education and Family Literacy Act, referred to in subsec. (c)(12), is title II of Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-1059, as amended, which is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-073-adult-education-and-literacy.md#section-9201) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of this Title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3101&num=0&edition=prelim) 29 and Tables.

 #### Prior Provisions
 A prior section 2344, Pub.
 L. 88–210, title I, § 124, as added Pub.
 L. 105–332, § 1(b), Oct.
 31, 1998, 112 Stat.
 3107, related to State leadership activities, prior to the general amendment of this chapter by Pub.
 L. 109–270.